mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Artemsus brought the full range of Imperial powers to bear upon these worlds with great success.
-Artemsus used diplomacy wherever possible but quickly accelerated the methods used to inciting coups d’état and revolutions, establishing blockades, threatening orbital bombardment and – when necessary – invading and occupying.
+Artemsus used diplomacy wherever possible but quickly accelerated the methods used to inciting coups d'état and revolutions, establishing blockades, threatening orbital bombardment and – when necessary – invading and occupying.
 Core was entirely integrated into the Third Imperium by the year 111 and significant portions of Fornast and Delphi were acquired as well.
-It was crucial to the future of the Imperium that the Emperor’s own domain be effectively pacified and Artemsus made certain that it was.
+It was crucial to the future of the Imperium that the Emperor's own domain be effectively pacified and Artemsus made certain that it was.
 A further goal of the Sylean Campaign was to pacify the worlds of Massilia but it would be centuries before that sector